math-artist/wp-elementor-mcp/README.md

 ### Elementor Issues
 - Elementor template features require Elementor Pro
 - Make sure Elementor is activated and up to date
+- The `get_elementor_data` and `update_elementor_data` functions work with both posts and pages (automatically detects the correct endpoint)
+- If you experience timeouts with Elementor functions, ensure you're using version 1.2.2 or later
 - Some Elementor endpoints may not be available depending on your setup

 ### Permission Errors